A Doubled Adjacency Spectral Embedding Approach to Graph Clustering

-In this section, we do simulation for directed and undirected graphs using the Gaussian Mixture Model (GMM), as described in Sections \ref{appendix:directed} and \ref{appendix:undirected}, respectively.
-For both cases, we compare the clustering performance of spectral clustering (circle, blue), ASE (triangle, orange) and DASE (square, green). \\ \\ Similar to the $k$-means clustering simulations, we consider three types of simulations: (1) fixing the network size and varying the network density with balanced networks, (2) fixing the network density and varying the network size with balanced networks, and (3) fixing the network size and density but varying the size of core groups ($\pi_1$).
+Similar to the $k$-means clustering simulations in Section \ref{sec:sims}, we consider three types of simulations: (1) fixing the network size and varying the network density with balanced networks, (2) fixing the network density and varying the network size with balanced networks, and (3) fixing the network size and density but varying the size of core groups ($\pi_1$).